discourse/discourse_docker/image/README.md

 ## Building new images

-To build a new image, just run `docker bake target`.
+To build a new image, just run `docker bake {target}`.
 The build process will build a local image with predefined tags.

+Run `docker bake --list targets` to see the list of valid targets.

 See [docker bake](docs.docker.com/build/bake) for more details.